-Trump open to Moscow visit – if Putin invites him
+Russia's Vladimir Putin says he has invited President Donald Trump to Moscow

 The White House said US president Donald Trump is “open to visiting Moscow” once he receives a “formal invitation” from Russian leader Vladimir Putin.

+It is not immediately clear if Mr Putin was referring to a formal invitation or a verbal one in spirit.

+The Russian leader also said he is ready to visit Washington “if the appropriate conditions are created there”.

-Press secretary Sarah Huckabee Sanders said Mr Trump “looks forward to having President Putin to Washington after the first of the year” and “is open to visiting Moscow upon receiving a formal invitation”.
+Press secretary Sarah Huckabee Sanders has said that Mr Trump “looks forward to having President Putin to Washington after the first of the year” and “is open to visiting Moscow upon receiving a formal invitation”.

-Mr Trump had initially invited his Russian counterpart to Washington this autumn for a follow-up meeting to their Helsinki summit, but national security adviser John Bolton changed the timeline this week, saying Mr Trump now believes it should take place “after the Russia witch hunt is over” and “after the first of the year”.
+President Trump had initially invited the Russia leader to Washington this autumn for a follow-up meeting to their Helsinki summit, but national security adviser John Bolton changed the timeline this week, saying Mr Trump now believes it should take place “after the Russia witch hunt is over” and “after the first of the year”.

 Mr Bolton was referring to the federal investigation into Russia’s interference in the 2016 election and whether Mr Trump’s campaign assisted or was aware of the efforts.